informedcitizenry/6502.Net/README.md

             ;; "The stdout routine is at $FFD2

 ```
 Many traditional assemblers allow programmers to use their character and value string pseudo-ops interchangeably, e.g. `.byte "HELLO"` and `.asc "HELLO"`.
-Note that 6502.Net treats character strings differently for the `.byte` and other value-based commands.
-For these pseudo-ops string characters are compacted, while the pseudo-op length is enforced:
+Note that 6502.Net treats character strings differently for `.byte` and the other value-based commands.
+For these pseudo-ops string characters are packed into single values, and the pseudo-op length is still enforced:
 ```
             .byte "H"       ; okay
             .dword "HELLO"  ; also okay, .dword can accomodate 4 ASCII bytes .byte 'H','I'   ; still ok--two different literals .byte "HELLO"   ; will error out
 ```
-Generally, it is best to use the string commands for processing character string literals, and the value commands for multibyte values.
+Generally, therefore, it is best to use the string commands for processing character string literals.
 #### Encodings
 Assembly source text is processed as UTF-8, and by default strings and character literals are encoded as such.
 You can change how text output with the `.encoding` and `.map` directives.
 Use `.encoding` to select an encoding, either pre-defined or custom.
 The encoding name follows the same rules as labels.
 There are four pre-defined encodings: